-5.1.3 Options
+4.1.3 Options

-We have already seen that there are some settings that can be specified at install time, for example conan install . -s build_type=Debug.
-The settings are typically a project-wide configuration, defined by the client machine.
-So they cannot have a default value in the recipe.
-For example, it doesn't make sense for a package recipe to declare as default compiler "Visual Studio", because that is something defined by the end consumer, and unlikely to make sense if they are working in Linux.
+We have already seen that there are some settings that can be specified during installation.
+For example, conan install . -s build_type=Debug.
+These settings are typically a project-wide configuration defined by the client machine, so they cannot have a default value in the recipe.
+For example, it doesn't make sense for a package recipe to declare "Visual Studio" as a default compiler because that is something defined by the end consumer, and unlikely to make sense if they are working in Linux.

-On the other hand, options are intended for package specific configuration, that can be set to a default value in the recipe.
-For example, one package can define that its default linkage is static, and such default will be used if consumers don't specify otherwise.
+On the other hand, options are intended for package specific configuration that can be set to a default value in the recipe.
+For example, one package can define that its default linkage is static, and this is the linkage that should be used if consumers don't specify otherwise.

-Note: You can see the available options for a package inspecting the recipe with conan get <reference> command:
+Note: You can see the available options for a package by inspecting the recipe with conan get <reference> command: